wurli/tidyverse-dev-bot/news-files-annotated/readr.md

 #> )
 ```

+!end-codeblock!

 You can now access the guessing algorithm from R. `guess_parser()` will
 tell you which parser readr will select for a character vector (#377).
 We've made a number of fixes to the guessing algorithm:

 !begin-bullets-23!

+-   !begin-bullet!
--   New example `extdata/challenge.csv` which is carefully created to
+    New example `extdata/challenge.csv` which is carefully created to
     cause problems with the default column type guessing heuristics.

+    !end-bullet!
+-   !begin-bullet!
--   Blank lines and lines with only comments are now skipped
+    Blank lines and lines with only comments are now skipped
     automatically without warning (#381, #321).

+    !end-bullet!
+-   !begin-bullet!
--   Single '-' or '.' are now parsed as characters, not numbers (#297).
+    Single '-' or '.' are now parsed as characters, not numbers (#297).

+    !end-bullet!
+-   !begin-bullet!
--   Numbers followed by a single trailing character are parsed as
+    Numbers followed by a single trailing character are parsed as
     character, not numbers (#316).

+    !end-bullet!
+-   !begin-bullet!
--   We now guess at times using the `time_format` specified in the
+    We now guess at times using the `time_format` specified in the
     `locale()`.

+    !end-bullet!

 !end-bullets-23!